-Space perception in human (and mammalian) brain is realized by two primary neural systems: egocentric differing allocentric, with functions, and representations, mechanisms, and relevant neural regions.
+Space perception in human (and mammalian) brain is realized by two primary neural systems: egocentric and allocentric, with differing functions, representations, mechanisms, and relevant neural regions.
 Studies have mainly focused on the allocentric system (e.g., Moser et al., 2008), leaving aside - or taking for granted - issues surrounding egocentric system and the relations between the two (see e.g., Filimon, 2015).